What if I tell you time travel is easier than it looks?

 Another approach, hinted at Einstein's theories of relativity, involves boarding a vessel that can travel at close to light speed.
 The speed of light, 1,080,000,000 km or 671,000,000 miles per hour, is the speed limit of our universe.
 As an object's speed is getting closer and closer to light speed, the time around it gets slower and slower.

 Inside the CERN's Large Hadron Collider, tiny charged particles whip around inside at a 99.99% of light speed, before they collide with one another.
-Scientists had trouble observing some of the exotic particles in their natural state because they only last for a few billionths of a second.
-However, when accelerated to near-light speed, they live 30 or more times longer, therefore creating a much better window for scientific observation.
+Scientists had trouble observing some of the exotic particles in their natural state because they only exist for a few billionths of a second.
+However, when accelerated to near-light speed, they live 30 or more times longer before decaying, therefore creating a much better window for scientific observation.

 With the current rocket technologies, most of which are powered by chemical fuels, the race to light speed will run into the Tsiolkovsky rocket equation dilemma: to be able to continue speeding up, a spacecraft would require a lot of fuel.
 But the more fuel it packs, the harder for it to accelerate.
 Scientists and engineers will either have to build an enormous vessel or find a smarter way to edge close to light speed.